-Today's digital analytics focuses on three key areas:
+Today, digital analytics focuses on three key areas:

-Technical performance - tracking issues like load times and errors that impact experience
+Technical performance: Tracking issues like load times and errors that impact experience

-Business impact - connecting user behavior directly to revenue outcomes
+Business impact: Connecting user behavior directly to revenue outcomes

 What is digital experience analytics?